armanatz/expo-hms-location/README.md

 This plugin is currently only for Android and there are no plans to add iOS support at the moment.
 I am open to PRs however so feel free to create one if you need iOS support.

 This plugin was written and tested against Expo SDK 51.
+It should work with later versions of Expo unless they change something internally.
+If it doesn't work for versions past 51, leave an issue and I will look into it.

 It goes without saying but this plugin cannot be used in an "Expo Go" app as it requires custom native code.